triskadecaepyon/iot_joule_auto_demo/README.md

 - data_generator: a stub script to make data in the absense of sensors/hardware
 - data_storage: the location of the data storage component and moving window analysis
 - main_telem: the location of the main telemetry logic

+Summary:
+This demo simulates a remote telemetry device located on a race car, providing data to the driver and to the race engineers in the pits.
+It takes windowed sensor data, feeds it to various online (streaming) algorithms for in-vehicle alarms, and allows for remote processing for race engineers by allowing the data to be kept local to the car itself.